-Spatterdock spreads both by rhizome, and seed distribution.
+Nuphar spreads by rhizome and seed distribution.
 Growth typically occurs in 1-2 feet of water.

 The spatterdock lily provides a wide range of pond benefits.
 It is an excellent source of cover and habitat for fish.
 Spatterdock also provides food for aquatic life and animals out of the pond.

 For early season control apply Navigate granular aquatic herbicide.
 The active ingredient in Navigate is 2-4D which is an effective systemic herbicide.
 Granules sink to the bottom and kill yellow water lily at the roots.
 Results are noticed in 7-10 days after application.

 Clearcast is a liquid aquatic herbicide for spatterdock lily.
 The active ingredient in Clearcast is imazamox which is a systemic herbicide.

 This treatment is tank mixed and sprayed on mature vegetation that is growing at the water surface.
 All lily pads must be sprayed for good results.
 Results are noticed in 7-10 days after application.

 To enhance treatment effectiveness and reduce waste from dead vegetation, mix Clearcast with Pondzilla treatment enhancer.